Facebook Tracking Pixel

 1. Conduct an Accessibility Audit

-The first step in ensuring EAA compliance is to conduct a comprehensive accessibility audit of your website.
+The first step is to conduct a comprehensive European Accessibility Act compliance audit of your website.
 After all, you need to know where you are currently at to know where you are going.
 An automated tool, like Recite Me’s accessibility checker, can help you quickly identify what changes need to be made by scanning your digital content for any non-compliant features.

 2. Regularly Test and Update